ITRS-Group/cordial/tools/geneos/docs/geneos_gateway.md

 ## Configuration

-The Gateway instance configuration, as opposed to the runtime configuration of the Gateway itself, is stored in the instance configuration file.
-This is a JSON file which is created with the instance and updated when the `geneos set` and `geneos unset` commands are used to change parameters.
-The configuration file is stored in the instance directory as `gateway.json`.
+The Gateway instance configuration, as opposed to the runtime configuration of the Gateway itself, is stored in the instance configuration file `gateway.json`.
+This file is created with the instance and updated when the `geneos set` and `geneos unset` commands are used to change parameters.
+The configuration file is stored in the instance working directory, which is shown when running the `geneos list` command.
 This file should not be edited directly but instead the `geneos set` and `geneos unset` commands should be used to change the configuration parameters.

-In a future `cordial` release the configuration file may move to a YAML format for better readability but the JSON format would continue to be supported for backwards compatibility.
+Note: In a future `cordial` release the configuration file may move to a YAML format for better readability but the JSON format would continue to be supported for backwards compatibility.

 ### Gateway Configuration Files